-The Board has adopted an Anti-Hedging Policy that prohibits our directors, officers and employees of the Company and Glacier Bank from engaging in a "hedging transaction," which is generally a transaction that would have the economic effect of establishing a downside price protection in connection with Glacier common stock owned by such person, whether by purchasing or selling a security or derivative security, or otherwise.
-This type of transaction may create the appearance that the person's interests are not aligned with those of the Company's shareholders generally, to the extent that it is designed to hedge or offset against any decrease in the market value of Glacier common stock, and equity securities that have been granted to our directors, officers and employees as part of their compensation.
+The Board has adopted an Anti-Hedging Policy that prohibits our directors, officers and employees from engaging in a "hedging transaction," which is generally a transaction that would have the economic effect of establishing a downside price protection in connection with Glacier common stock owned by such person, whether by purchasing or selling a security or derivative security, or otherwise.
+This type of transaction may create the appearance that the person's interests are not aligned with those of our shareholders generally, to the extent that it is designed to hedge or offset any decrease in the market value of Glacier common stock, some or all of which may have been granted to our directors, officers and employees as part of their compensation.